Українська

 Starokyivska Hill is the historical heart of Kyiv.
 It is here, according to legend, that Prince Kiy founded his city in the 5th century, which is reminded of by a memorial sign - a stone with the words "From here the Rus land has left..."
 Now the National Museum of the History of Ukraine is located here.

-The ramparts of the prince's baby and the foundation of the first stone Christian church founded by Prince Volodymyr in Rus - the Tithe Church (989-996) in the Byzantine style (the prince took a tenth of the income for maintenance) have been preserved.
+On Starokyivska Hill, the ramparts of the prince's hillfort and the foundation of the first stone Christian church founded by Prince Volodymyr in Rus - the Tithe Church (989-996) in the Byzantine style (the prince took a tenth of the income for maintenance) have been preserved.
 It was destroyed during the Tatar-Mongol invasion, burying the last defenders of the city under it.
 Restored in the 19th century in the Byzantine-Moscow style, destroyed by the Bolsheviks in 1929.
 The Church of the Tithes History Museum operates.

 A four-hundred-year-old linden tree planted by Metropolitan Petro Mohyla grows nearby.
 The foundation of Princess Olha's palace (10th century) was discovered.
 In 1937-1939, the Museum of the History of Ukraine was built.